mneudert/omgrofl-compiler/README.md

 No need for special extensions, a shebang, or anything like that...

 Shebangs are supported by the way!
-Any line matching the pattern *#!/.+/omgrofl* is ignored from parsing.
+Any line matching the pattern *#!/.+/omgrofl* is ignored from parsing (no spaces allowed there!).
 So as long as you have installed it under the name "omgrofl" you are ready to go!

 ## Language Support

 ### Supported statements

-Every statement has to be on a line of its own ("\n").
-Only the linebreak after a termination command ("stfu") can be omitted.
+Multiple statements per line are allowed.
+Only a comment has to be followed by a linebreak.

-    // assigment to values
+    // assignment to values
     lool iz 72
     loool to /dev/null